andiweli/hexflow-covers/README.md

 > You have to manually set the category to "PS Vita" by entering settings of the game via triangle-button - otherwise the cover won't show up!

 ## Custom Music
-Place your *.ogg files inside /data/RetroFlow/MUSIC in case of using [RetroFlow Launcher](https://github.com/jimbob4000/RetroFlow-Launcher).
+Place the [new music files](https://github.com/andiweli/hexflow-covers/tree/main/Music) your *.ogg files inside /data/RetroFlow/MUSIC in case of using [RetroFlow Launcher](https://github.com/jimbob4000/RetroFlow-Launcher).

 ## Custom Backgrounds
 You have just to copy them over to "/data/RetroFlow/WALLPAPER" in case of using [RetroFlow Launcher](https://github.com/jimbob4000/RetroFlow-Launcher) or "/data/HexFlow/" in case of using the original [HexFlow Launcher](https://github.com/VitaHEX-Games/HexFlow-Launcher) and rename the background you like to "background.png".<br>